How Torch On Membrane Waterproofing Works

 Not only is torch on membrane waterproofing considered to be an effective waterproofing method, but it is also known to be non-carcinogenic and non-toxic.
 Additionally, the waterproofed area also becomes non-water soluble and non-biodegradable.

 Prima Seal Waterproofing Singapore offers professional waterproofing services to solve all types of water leakage issues, including Ceiling Leaks, Roof Leaks, Bathroom Leaks, and many more.
 With our trusted waterproofing services like Balcony Waterproofing, Bathroom/Toilet Waterproofing, Roof Waterproofing (reinforced concrete R.C. flat roof), Floor Waterproofing, Concrete Repair & Waterproofing, Wall Water Seepage Repair, & Swimming Pool Waterproofing.
 One of our most popular waterproofing methods involves an innovative Flood Infusion Treatment, which allows us to fix water leakage issues within a day and requires no hacking or removal of existing tiles.
 Other methods include PU Grouting/Injection, Fibreglass Acrylic Waterproofing System, and Torch On Membrane Waterproofing.
 With more than 10 years of experience as a trusted waterproofing contractor, we have undertaken thousands of successful projects for both residential and commercial areas.
 We are approved and registered by the Building & Construction Authority (BCA) of Singapore as a CR13 waterproofing contractor.
 We are also proudly a Bizsafe certified company.
-Call us for a free consultation and inspection at +65 6653 7942, Whatsapp us at +65 9002 8620, or email us at email@example.com.
+WhatsApp us for a free consultation and inspection at +65 8241 0032, or email us at email@example.com.